GBAF Logo

 Devastating Explosion in Kaung Tat Village

-June 1 (Reuters) - The unexplained detonation of explosives stored by one of Myanmar's rebel armies has left at least 55 dead as the search for survivors continued amid widespread devastation at the site, witnesses said on Monday.
+June 1 (Reuters) - The unexplained detonation of explosives stored by one of Myanmar's rebel armies has killed dozens, the militia that controls the village and witnesses said on Monday, as the search for survivors continued amid widespread devastation at the site.

-The explosion in Kaung Tat village happened around noon (0530 GMT) on Sunday, the Ta'ang National Liberation Army (TNLA) said in a statement, in which it said many had died without giving a specific toll.
+The explosion in Kaung Tat village happened around noon (0530 GMT) on Sunday, the Ta'ang National Liberation Army (TNLA) said.

 Eyewitness Accounts of the Blast

 "Everything was completely destroyed beyond recognition," resident Moe Z told Reuters.
-He was travelling on a road about 1-1/2 miles (2.4 km) away when the explosion happened, saying a mushroom cloud of smoke billowed into the sky.
+He was travelling with a group of friends on a road about 1-1/2 miles (2.4 km) away when the explosion happened, saying a mushroom cloud of smoke billowed into the sky.

 Myanmar's mineral resources, including rare earths, have become important sources of revenue for both the military-backed government and the rebel armies in the country's civil war.